AnastasiosTsio/SAR/task2/DESIGN.md

 The message queues are fully duplex and support sending and receiving of messages concurrently between tasks.

 ### Message Transmission and Thread Safety
 Message transmission via send ensures that the entire message is delivered as a whole.
 The integrity and order of the messages are preserved, with the send method blocking until all bytes are successfully transmitted.
+In the beginning we also send the length of our message in order to know it when we receive a message.

 For receiving, the receive method blocks until a message is available, ensuring that no partial data is retrieved.
 This blocking mechanism helps prevent active polling and guarantees efficient use of resources.
+First, we receive the length of the message, and then we read for that length in order to ensure that we have read all the message that was sent.

 Thread safety is ensured as long as only one thread reads and another writes to the same MessageQueue.
 Concurrent reads or writes by multiple threads require additional synchronization mechanisms outside the provided queue structure.